Calebio/Calebio.github.io/_posts/2022-06-17-Load-Balancer.md

 - With Application Load Balancer, you can only use HTTP and HTTPS.
 - To must deploy at least one SSL/TLS server certificate.

 **Learns:** While provisioning an **Application load balancer** I got an _erro 503 temporarily unavailable._.
-After debuging for some time, I descovered the error was there because I did not register my instances to the target group I created.
+After debuging for some time, I discovered the error was there because I did not register my instances to the target group I created.